dguglielmi-git/jwt-springboot-kotlin/README.md

 ### Pre-requisites 📋

 To use this example you must have installed a MySQL Engine, or at least, connection data to a MySQL Database.
-Otherwise, you must adapt this project to connect it to another engine you may like.
+Otherwise, you must adapt this project to connect it to another engine you like.